 National Association of Schools of Art and Design (NASAD) Accredited

-The Design Department reserves the right to retain students’ work for official purposes, such as exhibitions, catalogs, teaching aids, or permanent collections, and to use images of the students and their work for publicity and recruitment.
+The Art and Design Department reserves the right to retain students’ work for official purposes, such as exhibitions, catalogs, teaching aids, or permanent collections, and to use images of the students and their work for publicity and recruitment.
 Students are expected to assume the costs of materials used in courses.
 Some studio courses may have an additional charge for materials used in class.
 Students enrolled in a studio course are expected to work a minimum of two additional hours each week outside of class for each credit granted for that class and the hours gradually increase as the student progresses in the major.

 |Intellectual Foundations Requirements|

 |33-39 credit hours||33-39|

 |DES/AAD 103||INTRODUCTION TO THREE-DIMENSIONAL DESIGN||3|